The Muse Workspace

 Muse Extension Menu

 The Muse Extension Menu is a handy pop-up located in the lower-left corner of the Muse input box.
 Simply look for the circle with three dots (•••), tap it, and you'll discover a range of powerful features to enhance your creative process.
-These include Inspire, Upload, Persona, Muse Mode, and Model Selection.
+These include Upload, Persona, Muse Mode, and Model Selection.
 Each option offers a unique way to interact with Muse and your storytelling journey.

 Upload